-Welcome to the Greater Philadelphia YMCA (GPYMCA) Early Learning Center (ELC) and Before and After School Enrichment (BASE) programs.
-This manual outlines policies for childcare programs with our YMCA, which are written in compliance with state and local regulations, high quality initiatives, grant guidelines, and using the most up to date standards created for health and safety as outlined in Caring for Our Children, 4th Edition.
-Families are expected to comply with these policies to ensure the smooth delivery of services.
-In addition to compliance with required state regulations, our programs participate in the state Quality Rating systems PA Keystone STARS and Grow NJ Kids.
+Program activities and procedures, along with our policies, are designed in compliance with state and local regulations, high quality initiatives, grant guidelines and using the most up to date standards created for health and safety as outlined in Caring for Our Children, 4th Edition.
+Our programs also participate in the state quality rating systems, PA Keystone STARS and Grown NJ Kids.